Logo Futurismo

 Indeed, Sete Cidades offers various hiking trails for all levels and interests.
 The Serra Devassa trail is a challenging hike that rewards you with breathtaking views of the island.
 The Grota do Inferno trail leads you to a scenic viewpoint where you can see the beautiful landscape of Sete Cidades.

-🥾 Recommended Tour Hiking tour in Serra Devassa (half-day)
+🥾 Recommended Tour: Hiking Tour in Serra Devassa (Half-day)

-The trail that takes you to the tunnel between Sete Cidades and Mosteiros is a unique experience that combines nature and history.
+The trail leading to the tunnel between Sete Cidades and Mosteiros offers a unique experience that blends nature and history.
 The Cumeeira Pequena trail is an easy and scenic walk that offers panoramic views of the lakes and the surrounding hills.

 Rent a bike at our shop on the shore of Lagoa Azul.
 You decide if you want a guided tour with one of our friendly and experienced staff, or if you’d rather explore by yourself.
 There are many dirt roads to wander.